Sinkhole Repair in Franklin, TN

 If you’re concerned about sinkholes on your property, look for the big red flags first.
 Should you spot new or random depressions in your yard, ground cracks, and tilting trees or fence posts, a sinkhole may be forming.

 If your foundation has suddenly formed cracks, or if there are visible holes in the ground, you might have a sinkhole on your hands already.
+Contact us to learn more about our sinkhole repair services in Franklin as well as a sinkhole inspection and cost estimate.

 How We Repair Sinkholes

-The first step is to excavate to expose the sinkhole’s throat where it enters the bedrock.
+Our Franklin sinkhole repair service team’s first step is to excavate to expose the sinkhole’s throat where it enters the bedrock.
 Next, we choke the throat with proportionally sized stones and line the excavation with nongovernmental geotextile fabric.

 Then, we backfill with clean #57 gravel to within a few feet of the surface, fold the geotextile fabric over the gravel and complete backfilling with previously excavated soil.
 Lastly, we consider rerouting or managing any water sources away from the area.